YanShtein/freeCodeCamp/README.md

+# freeCodeCamp course -->
-# Here I will post challenges and projects of the freeCodeCamp course.
+Here I will post challenges and projects from the course.